aspose-html/Aspose.HTML-API-References/english/net/aspose.html/htmltablesectionelement/insertrow/_index.md

 ---
 title: HTMLTableSectionElement.InsertRow
 second_title: Aspose.HTML for .NET API Reference
-description: HTMLTableSectionElement method.
+description: HTMLTableSectionElement InsertRow method.
 Insert a row into this section.
 The new row is inserted immediately before the current indexth row in this section.
 If index is -1 or equal to the number of rows in this section the new row is appended
 type: docs
 weight: 70
 url: /net/aspose.html/htmltablesectionelement/insertrow/